maplecatnip/PassMyfriend/README.md

 Clone or Download the Script: Obtain the script files and place them in a directory of your choice.

+# Before use:
-Specify database path before use: db_path = "/absolute/path/to/your/database.db"
+1. Specify database path: db_path = "/absolute/path/to/your/database.db"

+2. For Command prompt: cd /absolute/path/to/your/database.db

 # First Use
 On the first launch, you'll be prompted to set a master password.
 This password encrypts your key and secures access to the password manager.